se-for-sci/se-for-sci.github.io/content/week7/task_runners.md

 ### Parametrizing

-You can parametrize sessions. either on Python or on any other item.
+You can parametrize sessions by any item, for example Python version.

 ```python
 # Shortcut to parametrize Python